-This is part of a new series from Good With Money on ‘How to green your ISA’, showing you how to make your tax-free ISA allowance work for the planet and people as well as your pocket.
+This is part of a series from Good With Money on ‘How to green your ISA’, showing you how to make your tax-free ISA allowance work for the planet and people as well as your pocket.

 Fortunately there are some good alternatives to the big high street banks that can still offer a competitive, if a little uninspiring, return.
 On the green and ethical scale, they range from stand-out social and environmental pioneers, to member-owned institutions such as building societies, to neutral players that are simply more attractive than the Big Four banks, which remain driven by shareholder value and propped up by fossil fuel investments.

-Below, we round up the best 5 providers for a Good Cash ISA this tax year.
+Below, we round up the best five providers for a Good Cash ISA this tax year.
 And if don’t fancy locking your cash into an ISA, all the providers below offer good rates on general cash savings products too.